YanickKi/QuantVarEntHam/docs/src/index.md

 # What?

-This package aims to find the Entanglement Hamiltonian (EH) of one dimensional spin lattice models with arbitry spin.
+This package aims to find the Entanglement Hamiltonian (EH) of one dimensional spin lattice models with arbitrary spin.
-Kokail et al. presented the algorithm -a Quantum Classical Feedback Loop (QCFL)- , which is the foundation for this package.
+Kokail et al. presented the algorithm -a Quantum Classical Feedback Loop (QCFL)- , which is the foundation of this package.
-It learns the EH by minimizing the time evolution of observables.
+It learns the EH by minimizing the time variation of observables.
 The time evolution and the monitoring of observables is the quantum part, while the classical minimization of a cost function is the classical part.
 For benchmarking, there are more cost functions implemented besides the [`QCFL`](@ref) (see [`Commutator`](@ref), [`RelativeEntropy`](@ref)).